Table of Contents

 Go beyond the external stats

 Thanks to Tweet Binder, we can create multiple searches and multiple reports.
 However, it is possible to go further and continue our analysis with your Twitter analytics.
-Twitter analytics is a tool provided by Twitter to analyze someone else’s tweets.
+It is a tool provided by Twitter to analyze someone else’s tweets.

 Examples of Twitter Advanced Search